 Our Securities may be offered directly to one or more purchasers, including existing stockholders in a rights offering, through agents designated from time to time by us, to or through underwriters or dealers, "at the market" to or through a market maker into an existing trading market or otherwise directly to one or more purchasers or through agents or through a combination of methods of sale.
 The prospectus supplement relating to the offering will identify any agents or underwriters involved in the sale of our Securities, and will disclose any applicable purchase price, fee, commission or discount arrangement between us and our agents or underwriters or among our underwriters or the basis upon which such amount may be calculated.
 See "Plan of Distribution."
 We may not sell any of our Securities through agents, underwriters or dealers without delivery of a prospectus supplement describing the method and terms of the offering of such Securities.
 Our common stock is traded on The Nasdaq Global Select Market ("Nasdaq") under the symbol "GLAD."
 As of December 18, 2017, the last reported sales price for our common stock was \$9.54.
-Our 6.00% Series 2024 Term Preferred Stock, or our Series 2024 Term Preferred Stock, is also traded on the Nasdaq under the symbol "GLAD."
-As of December 18, 2017, the last reported sales price for our Securites 18, 2017, the last reported sales price for our common stock was \$9.54.
-Our 6.00% Series 2024 Term Preferred Stock, or our Series 2024 Term Preferred Stock, is also traded on the Nasdaq under the symbol "GLAD."
-As of December 18, 2017, the last reported sales price for our common stock was \$25.85.
+Our 6.00% Series 2024 Term Preferred Stock, or our Series 2024 Term Preferred Stock, is also traded on the Nasdaq under the symbol "GLADN."
+As of December 18, 2017, the last reported sales price for our Series 2024 Term Preferred Stock was \$25.85.